Pastromhaug/tesla-c-/README.md

 ###Motivation
 I approached this problem from the perspective of wanting to demonstrate that I can use data structures appropriately to write efficient code.
 My implementation uses a series of hashmaps to provide constant time lookups, and prevent me from having to scan through the system of equations more than once.
 I also solved a slightly more general problem than the one specified in the instructions.
-In my solution values don't have to be unsigned, and the left side of the equation is not just limited to a variable name, but can be an expression of the same form as the right side.
+In my solution variables don't have to have unsigned values (but other terms still must still be unsigned), and the left side of the equation is not just limited to a variable name, but can be an expression of the same form as the right side.

 ### High Level Overview
 The implementation is based primarily around two hashmaps: equation_map and solution_map.